gounthar/alpha-omega-stats/README.md

    - Implements exponential backoff for failed attempts
    - Updates Google Sheets only after all data is collected
    - Usage: `./retry-collection.sh`
+   - Logs retry attempts and progress to stdout

 ### Supporting Scripts